 Every Saturday, at overcrowded shelters throughout Tijuana, we support mobile clinics for those who are unable to travel to Prevencasa.
 Clinical teams of 15 -35 physicians, nurses, EMTs and other medical volunteers typically see between 80-160 patients every Saturday.
 Higher acuity are then referred to local hospitals or for follow up at the clinic in Prevencasa.

 Because there remains a tremendous need, our work is only limited by resources and volunteers.
 We would like to kindly ask for your donations to continue this grassroots effort to provide medical aid and support to asylum seekers.
-Your donations will go towards items on our needs list.
+Your donations will go towards items on our needs list, medications, laboratory testing and imaging, rent, and transportation.
 Direct donations for these goods are also welcome.https://docs.google.com/document/d/1U1BouD6cNzJcP6Rxk3OqbFdDmJdW_NMilmtdLDBPVRI/edit

 For questions or requests please contact: email@example.com